-The Wildlife Trusts have actively campaigned against the badger cull since it first started and no Wildlife Trust will allow badger culling on its land.
+The Wildlife Trusts have opposed the badger cull since it first started and no Wildlife Trust will allow badger culling on its land.

 What is bovine tuberculosis?